IRS Updates FAQs on Educational Assistance Programs and Releases New Sample Plan Document

 - Programs must comply with Section 127 nondiscrimination requirements and may not favor officers, shareholders, self-employed individuals, or highly compensated employees.

-- Qualifying expenses include tuition, fees, books, supplies, equipment, and eligible student loan repayments but exclude items such as meals, lodging, transportation, and certain tools or equipment that employees may retain after coursework completion.
+- Qualifying expenses include tuition, fees, books, supplies, equipment, and eligible student loan repayments but exclude items such as meals, lodging, transportation, and certain tools or equipment that employees may retain after course completion.

-UPDATED SAMPLE PLAN DOCUMENT
+UPDATED PLAN TEMPLATE

 CONSIDERATIONS FOR EMPLOYERS